SivaVimel/TensorFlow-2.0-Machine-Learning-and-AI-Study-Material-for-Beginners/README.md

 # **TensorFlow 2.0 Machine Learning and AI Tutorial Course**

 Welcome to the **TensorFlow 2.0 Machine Learning and Artificial Intelligence Tutorial Course!** 🚀 This comprehensive course is designed for Python programmers looking to enhance their knowledge and skills in the exciting fields of machine learning and artificial intelligence.
-Whether you're a beginner or have some experience, these **8 modules** will equip you with the essential tools and knowledge to excel in these domains.
+Whether you're a beginner or have some experience, this **ipyNoteBook** will equip you with the essential tools and knowledge to excel in these domains.

 ## **📚 Course Overview**